BlackGoku36/BG36Notes/blogs/cg_from_scratch/Part2.md

-# Computer Graphics from scratch
+# Computer Graphics from scratch - 2

 ## Zig

-In the last blog, I said that I wanted to switch from C to Zig, after I have done enough of C projects, so that I can finally add `C` to my resume.
-After all the hard exams were over, I thought I get started with Zig with Advent of code.
-At first zig was bit confusing and took some of productivity time trying to find way to do simple things such as for range loop, or opening file, or even type conversions.
-It took some days to get comfortable with zig.
-And then when I got comfortable, it was very smooth coding experience, way better than writing C. I mean, there wasn't a time I was like 'The f is going on!', there were always some directions to go.
-And then I just couldn't make myself to wait until the time was 'right' to re-write the Rasterizer code in Zig.
-And so I did it.
+In the last blog, I said that I wanted to switch from C to Zig after I have done enough C projects.
+After all the hard exams were over, I thought I get started with Zig with Advent of Code.
+At first, Zig was a bit confusing to use and took some productivity time trying to find a way to do type conversion, handling error, or even opening file.
+It took some days to get comfortable with Zig.
+And then when I got comfortable, it was a very smooth coding experience, way way better than writing C. I mean, there wasn't a time I was like 'The fook is going on !?', there were always some directions to solution.

+I couldn't wait until the time was 'right' to re-write the code in Zig.
+So, I did it.
 No regrets.
-Zig implementation have super simple (feature-wise) obj parser + textures, but doesn't have shadow mapping like C do.
-Which would be easy to implement, but that not the objective at this moment.
-Objective is to make it fast enough for it to be interactive.
+Zig rasterizer has a super simple (feature-wise) obj parser and textures.
+But it doesn't have shadow mapping as C does, which would be easy to implement, but that is not the objective at this moment.
+The objective is to make it fast enough for it to be interactive.

 ---

 ## Optimizations

 I wanted to do some optimizations, and see how fast I can make it run before I **have** to touch SIMD or Multi-threading.
 Turn out, I could do a lot, lot more than I imagined.
 So lets get to it.

 ### Render-target clearing